imagej/imagej.github.io/_pages/How_to_make_a_new_tutorial.md

 ![](/media/How to make a new tutorial-Rename2.jpg "How_to_make_a_new_tutorial-Rename2.jpg")

-The other method is to select the image and click on ImageJ's {% include bc content='Image | Rename...'%} menu item.
+The other method is to select the image and click on ImageJ's {% include bc path='Image | Rename...'%} menu item.

 In both cases, the image references in the text will be adjusted automatically.